ibanFR/RefactoringBadCode/README.md

 ## Step 3: Refactoring to Testability

-1. [Replace Function with Command] - encapsulates behavior in command objects for better testability.
+1. [Replace Function with Command] aka [Replace Method with Method Object] - encapsulates behavior in command objects for better testability.
     - Extract method `toJsonString(String, Element)` to convert a Document element to JSON string.
     - Create class `DocumentElement` to represent document elements - encapsulates related data and behavior.
     - Add `DocumentElement` as parameter to `toJsonString` method.